withastro/roadmap/proposals/content-layer.md

       const feed = parseFeed(res.body);

-      // If the loader doesn't handle incremental updates, clear the store before inserting new entries store.clear();
+      // If the loader doesn't handle incremental updates, clear the store before inserting new entries
+      // In some cases the API might send a stream of updates, in which case you would not want to clear the store
+      // and instead add, delete or update entries as needed. store.clear();

       for (const item of feed.items) {